SebGillman/SpeakerRecognitionGroupProject/README.md

 ## Inference Algorithm
 ### Database
-Given that a cosine similarity metric is used to determine the similitude between two feature vectors of two speaker voices, one of those two audios must be labelled in order for the recognition algorithm to output the name of the speaker.
+Given that a cosine similarity metric is used to determine the similitude between two feature vectors of two speaker voices, one of those two audios must be labelled for the recognition algorithm to output the name of the speaker.
 Therefore, a local database for the user’s members is created.
-The user’s voice will be recorded and stored in the in the folder `audio_db/` which will serve as the local database in the embedded device.
+The user’s voice will be recorded and stored in the folder `audio_db/` which will serve as the local database in the embedded device.

 This allows the users to register new members in the database without having to re-train the whole model to classify them.
 Therefore, with the following recognition algorithm, the user can recognize a new voice immediately after registering it in the database, thus allowing for a custom-tailored database.
 ### Algorithm
 The speaker recognition algorithm developed can be found in `src/infer_recognition.py`.
 At the initialization of the program, it firstly loads the audios of the registered users from the database and, for each element, produces the corresponding spectrograms.
 These are fed into the trained CNN model and the significant features are extracted.
-The program then adds the extracted features and labels of each audio to the library (arrays), ready for comparison.
+The program then adds the extracted features and labels of each audio to the arrays, ready for comparison.

-After the program is initialized, the user can speak into the microphone and record his/her voice for a total of 3 seconds.
+After the program is initialized, the user can speak into the microphone and record his/her voice for a total of 3 seconds – as seen in `src/record.py` the library used to record the speakers is `pyaudio` and uses a sample rate of 16kHz (the same as the dataset inputs used for training).
 The recording is converted to a spectrogram and the features are then extracted using the trained CNN model.

 The algorithm then calculates all the cosine similarities between the microphone’s input features and each audio features vector in the database and chooses the highest value to output.
+The algorithm then calculates all the cosine similarities between the feature vector of the audio to be recognised and each of the feature vectors of the audio files in the database.
+It vchooses the highest similarity value to output and

 A prediction is made depending on whether the similarity is above or below the set threshold of 0.8.
 If the cosine similarity is above the threshold, it indicates that those features are from the same speaker, which means it recognizes that the one currently speaking is one of the members in the database and therefore the program shows the name of that speaker as its output.
 Otherwise, if the output is below the threshold, it shows that the current speaker is treated as a different person who is not inside the database.
 The figure below showcases the above algorithm.

 <p align="center">
   <img src="./images/flow.drawio.png" alt="algorithm" />